lihaoyi/macropy/readme.md

          ^
 ```

 In the first case, after failing to parse `object`, the `json` parser goes on to try all the other alternatives.
-After all to them fail to parse, it only knows that trying to parse `json` starting from character 0 doesn't work; it can't know that the alternative that was "supposed" to work was `object`!
+After all to them fail to parse, it only knows that trying to parse `json` starting from character 0 doesn't work; it has no way of knowing that the alternative that was "supposed" to work was `object`.

 In the second case, `cut` is inserted inside the `object` parser, something like: